aiuta-com/docs/docs/developer/scheme/configuration.md

 }
 ```

+1.  !!! note "iOS and Flutter only"

-1.  __`iOS only`__ Specifies the manner in which the SDK's UI overlays the application's existing UI.
+        Specifies the manner in which the SDK's UI overlays the application's existing UI.
 This setting determines the visual presentation style, such as whether the SDK UI appears as a full-screen overlay, or covers the application with a bottom sheet.

+2.  !!! note "iOS only"

-2.  __`iOS only`__ This property specifies the policy for dismissing the SDK's user interface through a swipe gesture.
+        This property specifies the policy for dismissing the SDK's user interface through a swipe gesture.
 It determines how and when the swipe-to-dismiss action can be performed by the user.
 The policy can vary, allowing for different levels of interaction, such as always allowing a swipe to dismiss, restricting it to certain conditions, or permitting it only when swiping from specific areas of the interface.

-3. Specifies the theme configuration settings that determine the appearance and style of the UI components within the SDK.
+3.  [:octicons-arrow-down-24:](#theme) Specifies the theme configuration settings that determine the appearance and style of the UI components within the SDK.
 This includes defining color schemes, typography, and other visual elements to ensure a cohesive and customizable user interface experience.

 4. Presents the SDK in full-screen mode.
 This style occupies the entire screen, hiding the parent view completely.